ianhenderson/factly/README.md

-Factly
+KSTool (Kanji Study Tool)
 ======

-A flashcard application for studying facts.
-Keep all your notes together in one place and review them when you want.
+A flashcard application for studying Japanese characters.

+Words & phrases entered into the system are presented for review one character at a time, along with contextually similar words in order to help develop meaningful associations with each character.

 Uses Angular/UI-router on the front end, and Node/Express & SQLite on the server.

-Check it out at http://factly.azurewebsites.net
+Check it out at http://kanjistudytool.com